Tornado outbreak and derecho of June 19–22, 2025: June 20

 SPC outlooks issued at 01Z, about three hours before the tornado touched down.
 A wind-driven moderate risk was issued for the area, although the possibility of a strong tornado was mentioned.

 On June 15, the Storm Prediction Center (SPC) noted on its Day 6 outlook that a shortwave, mid-level ridge was forecasted to traverse into the upper Mississippi River valley and remain over the region as mid-level heights increase.
 Beneath the ridge, a moist and unstable airmass was expected to be in place from the lower to mid-Missouri Valley, northeastward into the western Great Lakes region.
 Instability and deep-layer shear were sufficient for a localized severe threat, though uncertainties remained on where the greatest potential for convection would be.

 A seasonally strong mid-level trough was forecast to eject over the Northern Plains on June 20, which featured moderate upper-level divergence to promote lift and shear support.
 The Storm Prediction Center (SPC) Day 2 outlook mentioned that "a small area of uncapped and very unstable air mass, perhaps over northeast SD and southeast ND.
 Here, a conditional supercell and tornado risk will exist very large hail and tornadoes appear likely."

-A radar scan of a supercell producing a large EF3 tornado near Spiritwood, North Dakota.

-Supercells began developing across eastern North Dakota, around the Jamestown area, in the evening hours of June 20.
+Supercells began developing across eastern North Dakota, around the Jamestown area, in the evening of June 20.
 Although they were initially elevated, the strengthening low-level jet and isentropic/geostrophic ascent contributed to eroding the convective inhibition that was in place, allowing them to become more surface-based.
 Additionally, a nearby frontal boundary provided extreme storm-relative helicity which further supported surface-based shear and streamwise vorticity as well as development of rotation or mesocyclogenesis within the supercells.